cloudant/CDTDatastore/CONTRIBUTING.md

-These tests are executed via the various `CDTDatastoreReplicationAcceptanceTests` targets (these targets vary by platform - iOS and OSX and whether the database is encrypted with SQLCipher or not)
+These tests are executed via the various `CDTDatastoreReplicationAcceptanceTests` targets (these targets vary by platform - iOS and OSX, encryption is enabled the same way as for the main project)

 The tests can be configured by using a series of environment variables.
 The environment variables are as follows: